IrvingGomez/BayesianStatisticsNotes/_build/html/_sources/intro.md

-# Bayesian statistics: Course notes
+# Bayesian Statistics: Course notes

 These are the notes for the course of Bayesian statistics.